d-marti/examples-symfony5/README.md

 Encore will minify the assets for us, amongst other things, so you can import not minified versions of assets.

-CSS files can be imported in `assets/styles/app.css` by adding an `import` statement with full-path syntax like: `./path/style.css`, or from the `node_modules` directory with "~", for ex:
+CSS files can be imported in `assets/styles/app.css` by adding an `import` statement with full-path syntax like: `./path/style.css`, or from the `node_modules` directory with "~", for example:
 ```css
 @import "~bootstrap";
 @import "~some-module/dist/mod.css";